 Learning loss has not been as significant as feared within the North Shore School District 112 in Highland Park, Illinois, although COVID disruption has still been felt.
-Prior to March 2020, the district, in which 25 percent of students qualify for free or reduced launch, was making positive strides toward closing the achievement gap, but those have not continued through the pandemic year.
+Prior to March 2020, the district, in which 25 percent of students qualify for free or reduced lunch, was making positive strides toward closing the achievement gap, but those have not continued through the pandemic year.

 “We are very concerned that we're not making progress this year,” says Superintendent Michael Lubelfeld.

 To get students gaining ground again, the district has launched a pilot online high-dosage tutoring program at two of its Title I schools.
-About 70 students from third through fifth grade will be tutored in reading and math twice per week for 90 minutes total using FEV Tutor, a tutoring company that offers live, one-to-one tutoring online.
+About 70 students from third through fifth grade will be tutored in reading and math twice per week for 90 minutes total using FEV Tutor (opens in new tab), a tutoring company that offers live, one-to-one tutoring online.

 If the program is as successful as expected, Lubelfeld says it will be expanded to more students as early as this summer.